Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 2. Suffolk

 The Suffolk sheep is an English breed known to be a big, hardy animal.
-Developed in England during the early 19th century, this meat and wool breed has become quite popular with farmers who need a large-bodied animal that can thrive on poor quality pasture.
+Developed in England during the early 19th century, this meat and wool breed has become quite popular with farmers who need a large-bodied animal that can thrive on poor-quality pasture.
+So, if you're looking for sheep who can add to your soil quality and the sustainability that sheep farming brings to pastures, look no further.

 They were created by crossing Norfolk Horn ewes with Southdown rams.
 This fairly new sheep was imported into the United States in the late 19th century, but they really gained popularity following the Second World War.